 Road Accident Fund Levy

-The Road Accident Fund equates to 11% of the amount you pay for petrol and also remains unchanged at R2,18 a litre in 2022.
+The Road Accident Fund equates to 11% of the amount you pay for petrol and also remains unchanged at R2,18 a liter in 2022.
 The levy generates R41.2 billion for the RAF and accounts for 99.5% of the fund’s income.
 However, all of the money goes to claims and operating the fund.

 Although it doesn’t account for as large a chunk as the general fuel levy, it has increased by 425% in the last 14 years, outpacing both the general fuel levy and the basic fuel price.